Welcome to today's edition of the Rush 24-7 podcast.

 If I could create one job in the private sector by helping to grow a business, that would be one more than Congress has created in the last six months.

-We had a great question here on the phones.
+We've got a great question here on the phones.

-It is from uh Patricia in Barstow, California.
+It is from Patricia in Barstow, California.

-I'm glad you call Patricia.
+I'm glad you called Patricia.

 What is the question?

-Well, Rush, we we all know that government spending can't pull us out of a recession, but we say everyone knows that World War II pulled us out of the Great Depression.
+Well, Rush, we all know that government spending can't pull us out of a recession, but we say everyone knows that World War II pulled us out of the Great Depression.

-But government didn't government spending on all the resources we needed to prosecute the war?
+But government, didn't government spending on all the resources we needed to prosecute the war, was that what did it?

 Or was it something else?